 |Before a PST test, be sure you are in good health, injury-free, rested and hydrated.|

 The objective of the PST Test is to identify the average watts you can sustain in a 2-minute effort with a steady cadence at a Rating of Perceived Effort (RPE) between 7 and 8 on a scale of 1-10.
 To get there, you conduct a ramp test, starting at a very low workload and progressively increasing effort by adding resistance at ramped stages.

-1. Warm up at an easy pace, shifting through different resistance loads and incorporating a few 10-20 second hard efforts.
+1. Warm up at an easy pace for 10 minutes, shifting through different resistance loads and incorporating a few 10-20 second hard efforts.
 Also include some transitions in and out of the saddle.
 When the test begins, you will stay seated in the saddle.

 2. At the end of the warm-up, dial in light resistance and find a cadence between 60-110 RPM that you want to maintain throughout the entire test.

 Ramp 1: RPE = 1 (Easy) for 2 minutes.
 From this point forward, each time you start a new ramp, keep the cadence steady, but add a little resistance to reach the next level on the RPE scale.